 The medication’s hydrocodone content produces its primary effects by changing the way that pain signals travel between your brain and body.
 At the same time, it produces a significant increase in feelings of pleasure, as well as sedation (reduced feelings of agitation).
 The acetaminophen in Co-Gesic also provides relief by altering your normal perceptions of pain.
 In addition, it lowers your body temperature.

 Doctors prescribe Co-Gesic for the treatment of pain that ranges in intensity from moderate to moderately severe.
 Current federal laws include the medication on a register of controlled substances known as Schedule III.
-All substances listed under this heading have a “moderate to low” potential to trigger physical dependence and addiction.

 The list of combination products that also contain both hydrocodone and acetaminophen includes Vicodin, Hycet, Lorcet, Liquicet, Lortab, Norco, Maxidone, Zydone, Zolvit and Xodol.
 Products that combine hydrocodone with other active ingredients include the non-expectorant cough medications Ru-Tuss, Vicodin Tuss and B-Tuss.